oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/workshops/1-policies/1-policies.md

 Add the below statement to allow all the users in your tenancy to use document understanding:
 ```
-<copy>allow any-user to manage ai-service-document-family in tenancy</copy>
+allow any-user to manage ai-service-document-family in tenancy
 ```

 ![OCI Create policy screen](./images/policy4.PNG)